openconnectivity/IOTivity-setup/Readme.md

 ### Nano
 Nano is supplied on various linux systems like ubuntu and pi.
-The file being edited is the file in iotivity tree. so please make sure when generating a new version, that a changed file is saved under a different name.
+The file being edited is the file in IoTivity classic tree. so please make sure when generating a new version, that a changed file is saved under a different name.

 nano beginners guide: